openmc-dev/openmc/docs/source/pythonapi/deplete.rst

    :template: mycallable.rst

    Operator
-   FluxDepletionOperator
+   IndependentOperator

-The :class:`Operator` and :class:`FluxDepletionOperator` classes must also have some knowledge of how nuclides transmute and decay.
+The :class:`Operator` and :class:`IndependentOperator` classes must also have some knowledge of how nuclides transmute and decay.
 This is handled by the :class:`Chain`.